CppPhil/caf_playground/README.md

 ## Setup
 To set up the project CAF needs to be installed.
 To install CAF the install_caf.sh script can be invoked using `./install_caf.sh`
+The process might query for your password because it uses `sudo make install` to install CAF on the system.

 ## Scripts
 The root directory contains multiple bash scripts which are described below.